-We have audited the accompanying balance sheets of ArriVent BioPharma, Inc. (the Company) as of December 31, 2021 and 2022, the related statements of operations, convertible preferred stock and stockholders' equity (deficit), and cash flows for the period April 14, 2021 (inception) through December 31, 2021 and the year ended December 31, 2022, and the related notes (collectively, the financial statements).
+We have audited the accompanying balance sheets of ArriVent Biopharma, Inc. (the Company) as of December 31, 2021 and 2022, the related statements of operations, stockholders' equity, and cash flows for the period April 14, 2021 (inception) through December 31, 2021 and the year ended December 31, 2022, and the related notes (collectively, the financial statements).
 In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2022, and the results of its operations and its cash flows for the period April 14, 2021 (inception) through December 31, 2021 and the year ended December 31, 2022, in conformity with U.S. generally accepted accounting principles.